 This old Finnish proverb shows how seriously Finns take this national institution.
 Sauna is a huge deal and a favourite topic for the Finns.

-Almost everyone in Finland has access to a sauna, most commonly at home with family.
-Finland has as many as two-three million saunas shared among the country’s 5.4 million inhabitants.
+Almost everyone in Finland can access a sauna, most commonly at home with family.
+Finland has as many as three million saunas shared among the country’s 5.4 million inhabitants.

 Saunas have also existed in other cultures, but it is in Finland that they have become entwined in the national culture.